wp-plugins/microblog-poster/readme.txt

     and get your *App Key and App Secret*.

     3. Not finished yet, you need the second pair of credentials.
-    On 'My Plurk Apps' page this time click on 'test console' button.
+    On 'My Plurk Apps' page this time click on the 'test console' button.

-    4. First click on 'Get Request Token', then some processing is done.
+    4. First click on 'Get Request Token', some processing is done.
     After that click on 'Open Authorization URL', you'll be redirected to a new page and you'll have to grant the permission in order to get your verification code.

-    5. Finally return to the previous page and generate your *token key and token secret* by clicking on
+    5. Finally, return to the previous page and generate your *token key and token secret* by clicking on
-    'Get Access Token' and by providing the verification code.
+    'Get Access Token' and by providing your verification code.

     6. Now you can copy your token key and token secret.
     Coupled with the App key and App secret you've got previously